utterance/utterances/README.md

 A lightweight comments widget using GitHub issues.

 * [Open source](https://github.com/utterance) :octocat:
-* No tracking. :satellite::no_entry_sign:
+* No tracking, no ads, always free. :satellite::no_entry_sign:
 * No lock-in.
 All data stored in GitHub issues. :unlock:
 * Styled with [Primer](http://primercss.io/), the css toolkit that powers GitHub. :art:
 * 9 KB gzipped.
 Vanilla TypeScript.
-No fonts.
-No js dependencies. :shipit:
+No font downloads or script dependencies. :shipit:

 > :construction: *4/30/2017 - utterances is under active development and is not ready for production use.*

 ## how it works

 Utterances runs in an iframe.
 Upon load, the GitHub [issue search API](https://developer.github.com/v3/search/#search-issues) is used to find the issue associated with the page based on `url`, `pathname` or `title`.
-Once loaded, the issue's comments are displayed in the familiar GitHub style.
+The issue's comments are displayed in the familiar GitHub style.

-If a matching issue is not found, [utterances-bot](https://github.com/utterances-bot) will automatically create one when a user adds a comment.
+When a matching issue is not found, [utterances-bot](https://github.com/utterances-bot) will automatically create one when a user adds a comment.

 To comment, users must authorize the utterances app to post on their behalf using the GitHub [OAuth flow](https://developer.github.com/v3/oauth/#web-application-flow).
 Alternatively, users can comment on the GitHub issue directly.